pavan98765/pavan98765/README.md

 ### Hi there 👋
+# Welcome to My GitHub!

+I'm a passionate learner fascinated by the potential of AI and Python programming.
+Here, you'll discover a variety of projects, from facial recognition to atomatic bleeding regions detection.
+My aim is to learn and evolve, while sharing my journey with fellow enthusiasts.

 <!--
 **pavan98765/pavan98765** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.